 God gives us animals

 It’s nearly summer!
 This term we are thinking about the things that our Good God has given to us.
+This idea is borrowed from a Toddler Group scheme from Christ Church Dunstable.
 Last week we thought about the world.
 We had a globe (that lit up!) and lots of pictures.
 All the pictures were freely available from the internet.
 I just used Word and then inserted pictures from the web.
 No problems with copyright!

 This week we are thinking about how God has given us family and friends.
 Last weeks pictures will be used again and the people added.
 Then we will wave at our friends, smile and shake hands.
 For song time we’ll include Row, row, row your boat’ that needs a friend to row with.

 Do you have a cosy corner for sharing books?
 Does your toddler group have a special space for parents and children to read a book together?

 Last week I spotted a mum sitting in our comfy book corner with her son and baby daughter.
 They were surrounded by books and were, in her words, having a ‘book fest’.
 Even though it was time for snacks I left them to it – they had to finish the book!